September 4, 2015

 Some people get microscopic colitis after being sick with certain harmful bacteria, including Yersinia enterocolitica, Campylobacter jejuni, and Clostridium difficile.
 Other people test negative for these and other harmful bacteria, but their condition improves with antibiotic treatment, suggesting normally harmless bacteria in the colon may trigger microscopic colitis in some people.

-No medications have been proven to cause microscopic colitis but several have been linked to it, including:
+No medications have been proven to cause microscopic colitis but several have been linked to it, and if in doubt we stop these to see if that clears up the problem; these include:

 - Acarbose (Prandin)